Emeritus Professor Roger Byard

 • Alfred Steinschneider Memorial Lecture for the American Association of SIDS Prevention Physicians 26th Annual Conference in Naples, United States in September 2018;

-• Arthur Cobbold Memorial Lectures for the University of Tasmania and the Dark MOFO Festival in Hobart, Tasmania in June 2019.
+• Arthur Cobbold Memorial Lectures for the University of Tasmania, Australia in June 2019.

 • Frederick Jaffe Memorial Lecture for the University of Toronto, Canada in October 2021.

-He has been invited to give educational forensic workshops/presentations in a number of countries including Argentina, Austria, Canada, China, Croatia, Denmark, Finland, France, Germany, Hong Kong, Iceland, India, Indonesia, Israel, Italy, Japan, Kazakhstan, Malaysia, Myanmar, New Guinea, New Zealand, Norway, Portugal, Serbia, Singapore, South Africa, Spain, Sri Lanka, Saudi Arabia, Switzerland, the Netherlands, the United Kingdom, the United States and Uruguay.
+He presented at the Dark MOFO Festival in Hobart, Tasmania, in June 2019, and has been invited to give educational forensic workshops/presentations in a number of countries including Argentina, Austria, Canada, China, Croatia, Denmark, Finland, France, Germany, Hong Kong, Iceland, India, Indonesia, Israel, Italy, Japan, Kazakhstan, Malaysia, Myanmar, New Guinea, New Zealand, Norway, Portugal, Serbia, Singapore, South Africa, Spain, Sri Lanka, Saudi Arabia, Switzerland, the Netherlands, the United Kingdom, the United States and Uruguay.
 He was made an Honorary Member of the College of Forensic and Legal Medicine of Sri Lanka in 2009 and a Visiting Professor at the University of Belgrade, Serbia, in 2017.
 He was asked to advise the Epidemiology Unit of the Ministry of Healthcare and Nutrition, Colombo, Sri Lanka, on a series of post-vaccination deaths in 2009, and the World Health Organization (WHO) on a series of post-COVID vaccination deaths in Lesotho in 2021.
 He became an Affiliate Researcher with the Oslo University Hospital in 2023.

 In 2010 he was the invited International Academy of Pathology Visiting Lecturer to South Africa, and in 2011 was the Royal College of Pathologists of Australasia Visiting Overseas Professor to South East Asia (Malaysia, Singapore and Hong Kong).
 He was a member of a Health Professionals' Delegation to Myanmar (2013), with a second invited visit in 2016.